spatie/laravel-sitemap/README.md

 Your site will probably be updated from time to time.
 In order to let your sitemap reflect these changes you can run the generator periodically.
 The easiest way of doing this is do make use of Laravel's default scheduling capabilities.

-First you could setup an artisan command much like this one:
+You could setup an artisan command much like this one:

 ```php
 namespace App\Console\Commands;